 The results of the correlations in this study showed that there are a number of significant relationships among the components of teachers' efficacy, burnout, teaching style, and emotional intelligence.
 However, in spite of the existence of these significant correlations among some of the components and totals of the four variables of this study, most of these correlations were low.
 Therefore, no strong claims can be made about the relationships among these variables.
 Some of the reasons behind these low correlations have been mentioned in the above paragraphs.
 Even though research findings are rare about the relationships among the teacher variables of this study, the few available studies showed significant correlations, which led the researchers to predict the existence of such relationships.
 In spite of this, strong correlations were not found in this study.
-Some of the reasons may be the participants' careless answers, their unfamiliarity with some of the variables, or their tendency to provide socially acceptable answers.
+Some of the variables, or their tendency to provide socially acceptable answers.